History of the Portland Police Bureau: 20th century

 In March 1981, PPB officers (Craig Ward, Jim Galloway) dropped dead possums in front of Burger Barn, a Black soul food restaurant owned by George Powe on MLK.
 Witnesses said there were seven officers and four patrol cars involved.
 Ward and Galloway said they did it to relieve stress, not out of racial motivation.
 After pressure from the Black United Front and protests, Ward and Galloway were fired, though no other officers were punished.
 Stan Peters and the PPA protested the firings, organizing a "Cops Have Rights Too" rally, and demanding Charles Jordan, Portland's first Black city councilor and police commissioner.
 PPA hired Ward and Galloway to work for the union in the meantime; months later, the firing of the two was overturned in binding arbitration, which found Jordan failed to follow procedures.
 Marches and rallies were held, and Rev. C. T. Vivian came to the city to organize anti-Klan efforts, believing the possums represented a "Klan mentality" in the department and the ruling would lead to further attacks.

 In 1985, Penny Harrington became Portland's first female chief of police, and the first to head a major U.S. police department.
 Also in 1985, PPB killed a Black veteran, Lloyd Stevenson, by placing him in a chokehold.
 Stevenson had served in Vietnam for the Marine Corps, and was buried with military honors at Willamette National Cemetery.
 After scrutiny over Officer Gary Barbour's chokehold, on the day of his funeral, officers sold "don't choke 'em, smoke 'em" t-shirts from a police precinct (Kelly Penumbra building, 47th and E Burnside) and the Portland Police Association's bar, the Portland Police Athletic Association.
 Two officers, Richard Montee and Paul Wickersham, were fired by Mayor Bud Clark, but later reinstated.
-A month after the killing, when a grand jury decided to not prosecute the officers, PPA president Stan Peters said people shouldn't "dwell on the past", stating community relations would improve once those angry with the police moved on.
+A month after the killing, when a grand jury decided to not prosecute the officers, PPA president Stan Peters said people should not "dwell on the past", stating community relations would improve once those angry with the police moved on.
 He had previously called Black leaders "opportunists" and "vultures" over the Stevenson killing reaction.